 Searches for similar neurons, individually or as a group, are also possible.
 These type of searches rely on NBLAST, a neuron similarity tool developed by Gregory Jefferis (Division of Neurobiology, MRC Laboratory of Molecular Biology) and described here.

-The menu is context dependent, with the query options being different depending if the search starts from a neuron or brain region.
-Below, the queries available are shown.
+The menu is context dependent, with the query options being different depending if the search starts from a neuron, brain region or single neuron image.
+The queries available are shown below.

-Searches for individual neuron images is also possible, with result lists displaying relevant neurons divided into groups of morphologically similar neurons (tool developed by Gregory Jefferis, Division of Neurobiology, MRC Laboratory of Molecular Biology).
-This approach makes it easier to find a specific neuron, as well as all of the neurons related to it.
+Searches for individual neuron images is also possible, with result lists displaying relevant neurons divided into precomputed groups of morphologically similar neurons (NBLAST tool developed by Gregory Jefferis, Division of Neurobiology, MRC Laboratory of Molecular Biology).
+This approach makes it easier to find a specific neuron, as well as all of the neurons of similar shape.

 The interactive Query Builder allows the building and execution of more complex queries.
 For example, to find neurons that innervate two different anatomical regions specifying the directionality of these connections.